 Telsa doesn’t just build EVs.
 It has created a complete solution: generate your own emission-free energy to power your emission-free vehicle.
 The Tesla Energy division builds solar panels, solar roof tiles, residential storage batteries called Powerwalls and commercial storage batteries called Powerpacks which can power grid-scale storage facilities (think megawatts of power) for public utilities and businesses.
 Such facilities are already in operation, helping public utilities manage their power distribution more efficiently and saving them money.

 The goal is to overturn the fossil fuel-based transportation system and enable it to run on the inexhaustible energy supply of the Sun (for the next few billion years anyway).
 As Elon likes to say, “All modes of transport will eventually become electric, with the ironic exception of rockets.”
-Ironic because Elon’s primary job is not being CEO of Tesla Motors but CEO of SpaceX, a company he founded in 2002, which currently builds the Falcon 9 and Falcon Heavy (with a reusable first stage!) for launching earth orbiting satellites and taking supplies and crew to the International Space Station, but whose real mission is to create a self-sustaining human colony on Mars with far larger reusable spacecraft that will lower the cost of space flight to one thousand times below current costs.
+Ironic because Elon’s primary job is not being CEO of Tesla Motors but CEO of SpaceX, a company he founded in 2002, which currently builds the Falcon 9 and Falcon Heavy (with a reusable first stage!) for launching earth orbiting satellites and taking supplies and crew to the International Space Station, but whose real mission is to create a self-sustaining human colony on Mars with a far larger reusable spacecraft, called Super Heavy/Starship, that will lower the cost of space flight to one thousand times below current costs.
 Yes, nobody dreams bigger than Elon!
 But that is the topic for another post…